Franco and Ciccio: Inspirations

 The main model of the duo remains that of Laurel & Hardy.
 As a young man, Ciccio's idol was Totò.
 He went to see him during a show in Palermo and was impressed by him, so much so that he took many ideas from his work and recreated them in his characters, especially in the initial period of the theater.
 He also greatly admired Danny Kaye and Charlie Chaplin.

 Franco instead admired Buster Keaton, who he considered even better than Chaplin.
 His dream was to act alongside him, and did so in 1966.
-In the early years of theater, Franco was often compared to Jerry Lewis.
+In the early years of theatre, Franco was often compared to Jerry Lewis.

 Franco and Ciccio also admired many of their contemporary colleagues: Peppino De Filippo, Erminio Macario, Raimondo Vianello, Luigi Pavese, Aldo Fabrizi, Akim Tamiroff and Misha Auer.
 Furthermore, Ciccio had been positively impressed by Jayne Mansfield, an actress who died at the age of 34 in a car accident, with whom he starred in Primitive Love by Luigi Scattini (1964).